KomradeSpectre/AetheriumMod/README.md

 + Fixed issue related to Dio's Best Friend revival adding another Unstable Design Chimera.
 Oops.
 + Made Blood Soaked Shield work with Forgive Me Please.
 + Added "Heart of the Void".

-[0.1.3]
-+ Fixed issue related to turrets being able to summon individual Lunar Chimeras from Unstable Design.
-+ Fixed issue where Lunar Chimera would not teleport back up when falling into deathzones.
-+ Fixed Shielding Core model to actually use transparency for the gem (as I intended it to).
-+ Added a skill the Lunar Chimera will use on its enemy if it is in the air.

-[0.1.2]
-+ Added Unstable Design
-+ Fixed styletag issue with Shark Teeth displaying the style tags ingame as text.

 ---
 ## Special Thanks